-We have accrued certain costs related to the sites described above as it has been determined that the costs are probable and can be reasonably estimated.
-We have potential exposure related to a parcel of land (the "Central Area") related to the Woburn, Massachusetts site mentioned above.
+We have accrued certain costs related to certain sites, including but not limited to sites in Woburn and Somerville, Massachusetts, as it has been determined that the costs are probable and can be reasonably estimated.
+We have potential exposure related to a parcel of land (the "Central Area") related to a site in Woburn, Massachusetts.
 Currently, the consent decree for the Woburn site does not define or require any remediation work in the Central Area.
 The United States Environmental Protection Agency (the "EPA") has provided us and other signatories to the consent decree with comments on the design and implementation of groundwater and soil remedies at the Woburn site and investigation of environmental conditions in the Central Area.
 We, and other signatories, have implemented and proposed to do additional work at the Woburn site but many of the EPA's comments remain to be resolved.
 We have accrued costs to perform certain work responsive to the EPA's comments.
-Additionally, we have implemented mitigation measures and continue to monitor environmental conditions at the Somerville, Massachusetts site.
-We have received and responded to a notice of audit findings from the Massachusetts Department of Environmental Protection concerning a regulatory submittal that we made in 2009 for a portion of the site.
+Additionally, we have implemented mitigation measures and continues to monitor environmental conditions at the Somerville, Massachusetts site.
+We have received, responded, and agreed to undertake additional response actions pertaining to a notice of audit findings from the Massachusetts Department of Environmental Protection concerning a regulatory submittal that we made in 2009 for a portion of the site.
 We have received demands from the local transit authority for reimbursement of certain costs associated with its construction of a new municipal transit station in the area of the Somerville site.
 This station is part of an ongoing extension of the transit system.
 We have reserved for costs in connection with this matter; however, in light of the uncertainties associated with this matter, these costs and the related reserve may change.